 Back in my pre-mom days I was a Spanish teacher and I loved to use games in the classroom.
 A perennial favorite among my students was a game we called Swat.
-I would use it to help them to learn their alphabet in Spanish or to learn vocabulary terms.
+I would use it as a letter learning game or as a game to learn vocabulary terms.

 Basically I would tape pictures of vocabulary terms or letters to the board.
 Then I would have two students line up with (never used on flies) fly swatters and when I called out a letter or vocabulary word they would race to be the first person to swat the correct answer with their fly swatter.